-Last week I received my first Christmas catalog in the mail which means (Ta-DA!)
-Halloween is nearly here!
-And as confirmation, when I stepped into Wally World, I was confronted with a large display of winking colored lights featuring reindeer and a sleigh full of colorfully wrapped boxes.
-So I know it’s nearly time for the Great Pumpkin.
+Yesterday I received another batch of Christmas catalogs in the mail which means (Ta-DA!) it’s almost Halloween!
+Today when I stepped into Wally World, I was confronted with a large display featuring reindeer and a sleigh full of colorfully wrapped boxes.
+Must be time for the Great Pumpkin.

-The house around the corner is already sporting fake tombstones (which actually complement the dirt and weeds), and bloody hands sticking out from under the window.
-Soon the house across the street will have flimsy white gauze hanging from the tree — I think it’s supposed to be ghosts — and the people next door will go all out with orange lights in every window and a motion-activated skeleton that jumps and shrieks when someone walks past.
-The house next to them always has a huge display of carved pumpkins and a large rubber rat that makes horrible sounds.
+Actually, since the end of September, my neighborhood has been gearing up.
+The house around the corner has a yard full of fake tombstones (which actually complement the dirt and weeds).
+Across the street they’ve hung white gauze “ghosts” from the tree and the people next door put orange lights in every window and a motion-activated skeleton that jumps and shrieks when someone walks past.
+The house on the other side has a display of carved pumpkins and a large rubber rat that makes horrible choking and gagging sounds.
 Jolly good fun!

-So how much does all this stuff cost?
-I went on-line and was flabbergasted.
-The National Retail Federation estimates that Americans will spend $350 million for Halloween.
-On Costumes.
+Out of curiosity I went on-line and was flabbergasted.
+The estimate that Americans will spend on Halloween is $350 MILLION.
+On costumes.
 For their pets.

 Remember when we were kids and the big deal was to carve a pumpkin?
 And you bugged your parents from the beginning of October until finally, about a week before, they bought you a pumpkin?
 And you spent a good part of the afternoon carving it?
 And all the pumpkins looked pretty much alike because that was before someone came up with templates so even the most inept of us could make something really artistic.

-And the candy — there were little sacks of candy corn (love that!) sometimes a popcorn balls or Rice Krispie treat, Big Hunks or Abba Dabas, and occasionally someone had chocolate.
-Word circulated pretty darn fast when someone was giving out Snickers or Hershey bars.
+And the candy — there were little sacks of candy corn (love that!) sometimes a popcorn ball or Rice Krispie treat, Big Hunks or Abba Dabas, (moving up, here) and occasionally someone had chocolate.
+Word circulated like wildfire when someone was giving out Snickers or Hershey bars.
 One time the O’Neils did Life Savers.
 A whole roll of Life Savers.
 A whole roll!

-And this year, Halloween is on a Friday.
-You know what that means?
-Parties!
-Yes, grown-up parties.
-And that’s not something where you can make a costume out of crepe paper.
-Grown-up costumes are about $50, unless you want to spend a few hundred to get decked out like a Storm Trooper ($750) or Darth Vader ($595 if you’re lucky).
+And what about Halloween parties?
+Grown-up parties.
+That’s not something where you can make a costume out of crepe paper.
+Grown-up costumes start about $50, unless you want to get decked out like a Storm Trooper ($750) or Darth Vader ($595 if you’re lucky).
 I’m still in favor of the clever home-made costume.
 One year I went as a Lert.
 I dyed an old pair of bell bottoms and a shirt bright red.
-I sewed bells on the bottom of the pants making them truly bell-bottoms, and got those little eyes you sew on stuffed animals and stitched them all over the shirt.
+I sewed bells on the bottom of the pants (making them truly bell-bottoms), and got those little eyes you sew on stuffed animals and stitched them all over the shirt.
 When people asked me what I was, I said “alert.”
 Okay, that one might take some thought.

 So the bottom line spent on Halloween this year in America is somewhere between 7.4 and 8 billion.
 Billion.
 And people squawk when the city wants to raise the taxes a half a cent for street improvement?
 Hey, be a sport — skip the screaming rat this year and send that $14.99 to the highway department.